 The interview process

+UCAS applications are automatically sent through to our office.
 Once we have received your application via UCAS we will check that you meet the qualification eligibility criteria and that you demonstrate a drive for and commitment to teaching in your personal statement.
-We will then invite you for interview; these take place on a Wednesday (primary) or a Friday (secondary) until all our places have been filled.
+We will then invite you for interview; these usually take place on a Wednesday (primary) or a Friday (secondary) until all our places have been filled.
 As we interview regularly, if you cannot make the interview date that we offer, we can usually offer an alternative one fairly soon afterwards.

 Both primary and secondary teacher training applicants will be assessed for their suitability to train to teach.
 We are looking for a broad knowledge of subject, commitment and preparation, good communication skills, an insight into classroom management techniques and a desire to make a difference in the lives of young people.